camille-readbean/tp/docs/UserGuide.md

   If the tag option is not specified, i.e. `--tags=`, the existing tags will be left as is
 * You can remove all the client’s tags by typing `--tags=` without specifying any tags after it.
+* Note cannot take in multiple entries e.g. `--note=Urgent --note=Complex`.
+    * This will only assign the latest note i.e. only `Complex` is assigned.

 Examples:
 *  `edit 1 --phone=91234567 --email=johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.